Rohan (name)

 Rohan is both a given name and a surname.
 It has multiple origins, including Arabic, Persian, Indian, Irish and Scottish Gaelic, and Japanese.

 In Arabic, it means "spiritual."
-In Persian, Rohan means good character and piousness.
+In Persian, Rohan means good character and piety.
 In Sanskrit and Hindi, it means "ascending" or "ascent."
 It is also the name of Sri Vishnu.
 In Gaelic, Rohan is a variant of the name Rowan, which can mean red, red-haired, or rusty.
 In Japanese, it is an uncommon name, meaning "accompanying dew" and may be given either as a nom-de-plume or to a fictional character.

 The later European surname is derived from Rohan, a commune in the Brittany region of France.

 Notable people with the name include: